SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 - **Unordered** - Records are inserted in the file in no particular sequence

-With indexes, you can quickly find rows with a specific column value.
+With indices, you can quickly find rows with a specific column value.

 Without an index, MySQL has to start from the first row and read through the entire table to find the relevant rows.